The Grand Circuit

 Enjoy: Bwindi Impenetrable Forest National Park

-Rise and shine.
-You'll probably be getting up in the dark for the experience of a lifetime!
-Today you will be trekking the rare mountain gorillas in Bwindi Impenetrable National Park.
-Bwindi’s mist-covered, forested hills protect an estimated 320 mountain gorillas, roughly half of the global population.
-This includes 11 habituated groups which can be tracked.
-You will start from Rushaga or Nkuringo.
+Ready for the experience of a lifetime?
+Today you will track the rare mountain gorillas in Bwindi Impenetrable National Park.
+Bwindi’s dense forest protects approximately 320 mountain gorillas, roughly half of the global population.
+This includes 11 habituated groups which can be tracked by limited groups of people.
+You will be departing from either Rushaga or Nkuringo.

 Day 6 of 24